 Experienced bakers know that the best bananas for baking — you know, for banana muffins, banana bread, even banana cake — are very ripe bananas.
 But how dark, how ripe, should we let bananas go?
-In a happy accident, I've discovered what I call 'black bananas'.
+In a happy accident, I've discovered what I call "black bananas".
 They streeeettttch the ripening time by many weeks and draw out even more of that luscious banana flavor that banana lovers crave.
 Bakers, prepare to exercise great, great patience before baking with bananas.

-Green bananas (as in 'unripe' bananas, which may have tinges of green but are often yellow) make for blah banana-baking.
-A banana must be really ripe — nearly all brown and even, if you want, well into 'black' — to yield luscious banana flavor in banana bread, banana cake and banana cookies.
+right ~ A banana must be really ripe — nearly all brown and even, if you want, well into 'black' — to yield luscious banana flavor in banana bread, banana cake and banana cookies.

 My Favorite Recipes for Ripe Bananas

-© Copyright 2010 Kitchen Parade
+© Copyright 2010, 2014 Kitchen Parade